 Dr Joyce Wong studied at the University of London.
 She completed her specialist training in cardiology and general internal medicine at St Bartholomew's, the London Chest and Royal Brompton hospitals.

-She completed her PhD at St Bartholomew's and London Medical School in 2004.
-Her PhD was in the field of inflammatory modulation of atherosclerosis.
+She obtained her PhD from St Bartholomew's and London Medical School in 2004, in the field of inflammatory modulation of atherosclerosis.

 Areas of expertise